The Unicorn Girl

-The Unicorn Girl is a science fiction novel by Michael Kurland, originally released in 1969, that follows the adventures of two men from San Francisco in the 60s after they meet a mysterious young woman looking for her missing unicorn.
+The Unicorn Girl is a science fiction novel by Michael Kurland, originally released in 1969, that follows the adventures of two men from San Francisco in the 1960s after they meet a mysterious young woman looking for her missing unicorn.
 This novel is the second installment of the Greenwich Village Shared World Trilogy, with Chester Anderson writing the first book (The Butterfly Kid) and the third volume (The Probability Pad) written by T.A.
 Waters.
 Kurland, Anderson, and Waters wrote themselves as characters in each book.

 Plot summary

 Michael is watching Chester's band performing in San Francisco in the 1960s, where he meets the girl of his dreams, Sylvia.
 She tells Michael she needs help finding her unicorn, Adolphus.
 After Michael and Chester get to know her, Sylvia explains that she lost Adolphus after she had gotten off of the train.
-Chester and Michael remember that the last train in their area ran 6 years ago.
+Chester and Michael remember that the last train in their area ran six years ago.

 Sylvia explains that she is from the circus and her crew is looking for Adolphus.
 She got separated from them after she took a winding road.
 Sylvia asks Chester to play "Barkus is Willing" while she calls Adolphus because he is fond of woodwind music.

-When Sylvia sees cars, she doesn't know what they are.
+When Sylvia sees cars, she does not know what they are.
 Chester and Michael start to wonder if time travel is involved in how Sylvia came to be with them.
 While searching by a forest, they meet Sylvia's circus friends - Ronald, Arcturian, and Dorothy.
 The groups decide to split up to search for Adolphus.

 Sylvia reveals she is from 1936.
 While in the forest they see a UFO.
 As it's beginning to move closer, they run away.
 The UFO disappears in sections and the whole group goes through a blip.

 They leave the woods they were in and appear in another forest, where they discover a yellow brick road.
 Sylvia starts crying because going through the blip made her sick.
 Sylvia reveals that she has been through a blip before, when she was on the train in her own time, that's how she ended up in Michael and Chester's time.